 Leviticus 1:1-9 perfectly illustrates this.
 In this passage we see the various elements of a covenant renewal ceremony:

 Call to Worship: God invites the worshiper to draw near with an offering from his herd (vv.
 1-2);

 Confession and Cleansing: The worshiper places his hands on the offering’s head, symbolically transferring his guilt to the animal.
 The sacrifice is then slain and its blood is sprinkled on the altar as an atonement for the worshiper’s sin (vv.
 3-5);

 Consecration: The slain animal is then cut up and arranged in such a way as to be a fitting burnt offering to God (vv.
 6-7);

 Communion: The smoke of the slain and flayed animal, representing the worshiper, now ascends into God’s presence where it becomes a “food offering with a pleasing aroma to the LORD,” a communion meal (vv.
 8-9);

 Commission: Once the sacrifice has been made, God sends the worshiper out renewed and empowered for service in his kingdom (Num.
 6:22-27).

 How does this all apply to our worship?
 The answer is simple: all of the elements of our worship follow this same pattern of covenant renewal and sacrifice.
-First, we are called to worship; then we confess our sin and are cleansed by the blood of Christ; after this we are consecrated by the “sword of the Spirit,” the preaching of the Word of God; following this semi-monthly we celebrate communion, or the Lord’s Supper; and the service culminates with God’s commission to us, pronounced in the minister’s benediction.
+First, we are called to worship; then we confess our sin and are cleansed by the blood of Christ; after this we are consecrated by the “sword of the Spirit,” the preaching of the Word of God; following this we celebrate communion, or the Lord’s Supper; and the service culminates with God’s blessing upon us pronounced in the minister’s benediction.